harshjayprakash/hx-blok/README.md

 mingw32-make RELEASE
 ```

 ## Wine

 Despite this having this application developed with Windows NT in mind, the compiled executable can work under wine.
 Please ensure that gdi32 library is available if you choose to do this.

+## Disclaimer

+Caution: This application may be potentially memory unsafe.
+By choosing to compile and run this application, you are aware of this fact.